jhuckaby/Cronicle/README.md

 This parameter allows you to set a default memory usage limit for jobs, specified in bytes.
 This is measured as the total usage of the job process *and any sub-processes spawned or forked by the main process*.
 If the memory limit is exceeded, the job is aborted.
 The default value is `1073741824` (1 GB).
 To disable set it to `0`.

 Memory limits can also be customized in the UI per each category and/or per each event (see [Event Resource Limits](#event-resource-limits) below).
-Doing either overrides the master default.
+Doing either overrides the primary default.

 ### job_memory_sustain

 When using the [job_memory_max](#job_memory_max) feature, you can optionally specify how long a job is allowed exceed the maximum memory limit until it is aborted.
 For example, you may want to allow jobs to spike over 1 GB of RAM, but not use it sustained for more a certain amount of time.
 That is what the `job_memory_sustain` property allows, and it accepts a value in seconds.
 It defaults to `0` (abort instantly when exceeded).

 Memory limits can also be customized in the UI per each category and/or per each event (see [Event Resource Limits](#event-resource-limits) below).
-Doing either overrides the master default.
+Doing either overrides the default.

 ### job_cpu_max

 This parameter allows you to set a default CPU usage limit for jobs, specified in percentage of one CPU core.
 This is measured as the total CPU usage of the job process *and any sub-processes spawned or forked by the main process*.
 If the CPU limit is exceeded, the job is aborted.
 The default value is `0` (disabled).
 For example, to allow jobs to use up to 2 CPU cores, specify `200` as the limit.

 CPU limits can also be customized in the UI per each category and/or per each event (see [Event Resource Limits](#event-resource-limits) below).
-Doing either overrides the master default.
+Doing either overrides the default.

 ### job_cpu_sustain

 When using the [job_cpu_max](#job_cpu_max) feature, you can optionally specify how long a job is allowed exceed the maximum CPU limit until it is aborted.
 For example, you may want to allow jobs to use up to 2 CPU cores, but not use them sustained for more a certain amount of time.
 That is what the `job_cpu_sustain` property allows, and it accepts a value in seconds.
 It defaults to `0` (abort instantly when exceeded).

 CPU limits can also be customized in the UI per each category and/or per each event (see [Event Resource Limits](#event-resource-limits) below).
-Doing either overrides the master default.
+Doing either overrides the default.

 ### job_log_max_size

 This parameter allows you to set a default log file size limit for jobs, specified in bytes.
 If the file size limit is exceeded, the job is aborted.
 The default value is `0` (disabled).

 Job log file size limits can also be customized in the UI per each category and/or per each event (see [Event Resource Limits](#event-resource-limits) below).
-Doing either overrides the master default.
+Doing either overrides the default.

 ### job_env